lildanlid/Minecraft-Essentials-List/README.md

-# Minecraft-Essentials-List
+# Minecraft Essentials List
-Best Minecraft Bedrock List
+Best Minecraft Bedrock List.
 This list is the easyist and survival friendly essentials not doing to much to change the game (This will prob get updated)